jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 with the strongest effect observed in the 75+ age group.
 Employment and student status are associated with lower odds of reporting zero activity, while higher socio-economic status (measured by IRSD) also reduces the likelihood of zero activity.
-According to the negative binomial model for those reporting non-zero activity, the amount of recreational physical activity decreases with age, with the largest reduction observed in the 75+ age group.
+According to the linear model for those reporting non-zero activity, the amount of recreational physical activity decreases with age, with the largest reduction observed in the 75+ age group.
 Women engage in significantly less activity than men, while employment is associated with slightly higher activity levels.
 Socio-economic status has a small but positive association with the amount of activity, while clear evidence was not identified for an association between student status and recreational activity levels.